-2.36 If borrowing non-national institutions propose to purchase commercial insurance to run alongside indemnity, they must ensure that in the event of a claim the terms proposed for any payment are clear to insurers, owner and borrower and also that there is no duplication of cover.
-Any such commercial insurance should be taken out in the United Kingdom and governed by English law (Scottish law if the issuing Secretary of State is the Secretary of State for Scotland and the law of Northern Ireland if issued by the Department of Education for Northern Ireland (DENI) (refer to 2.58 and 2.59)).
+2.40 If institutions propose to purchase commercial insurance to run alongside indemnity, the Secretary of State must be consulted before such insurance is purchased.
+Legal advice may be required to ensure that in the event of a claim the terms proposed for any payment are clear to insurers, owner and borrower and also to ensure there is no duplication of cover.
+Any such commercial insurance should be taken out in the United Kingdom and governed by English law (Scottish law if the issuing Secretary of State is the Secretary of State for Scotland and the law of Northern Ireland if issued by the Department of Education for Northern Ireland (DENI) (refer to 2.65 and 2.66)).
+A copy of the terms of the proposed contract of insurance should be sent to the Arts Council at least one month ahead of the proposed loan.